Nathan Cummings: Art collector

 As Cummings became increasingly affluent, he began to collect art.
 His first significant acquisition was made in Paris in 1945, immediately after World War II, when he purchased Camille Pissarro's Bountiful Harvest 1893, which he noticed in the window of an art dealer.
 He knew nothing of Pissarro, but he was confident in what he liked.

 There was little in Nathan Cummings' background to suggest an affinity with art.
 Later in his life he liked to tell of his first tentative encounter with art: "An advertising man convinced me that I should have a painting made of the view from my window."
 Cummings liked it so much that he asked the artist to paint the scene a second time - the view at night.
 His satisfaction with these works sparked an interest in collecting art that was to develop with the passion of the newly converted.

 Cummings' collections were diverse, including French Impressionist paintings, modern sculpture, ancient Peruvian ceramics, and works of living artists such as Henry Moore, Pablo Picasso, Marc Chagall, Georges Braque, Giacomo Manzù and Alberto Giacometti, who became members of his social circle.
 He enjoyed friendships with other celebrities, including Duke and Duchess of Windsor and Bob Hope, a good friend who emerged from a giant cake at Cummings's eightieth birthday.

 As a collector, Cummings did not confine himself to the acquisition of blue-chip impressionist and 20th-century master paintings.
 He enjoyed contemporary art and delighted in new discoveries.
 He often acquired whole series of works by artists he liked, later distributing the works to friends or scattering them around the workplace.
 At one time he owned a fishing fleet and ensured that each of the fifteen boats was equipped with its own work of art.
 He bought and sold without expecting to keep the works forever, allowing old favorites to be replaced by new enthusiasms.
 Cummings expected that everyone would share his passion for art: as well as giving away works of art as presents, he displayed parts of his collection in the offices of his companies for the enjoyment of the staff.

 Philanthropy

 Starting in the 1950s Cummings became a major donor to hospitals, universities, arts organizations, and Jewish causes.
-His endowment created the Nathan Cummings Arts Center at Stanford University and the Joanne and Nathan Cummings Art Center at Connecticut College in New London.
+His endowment created the Nathan Cummings Art Building at Stanford University, and the Joanne and Nathan Cummings Art Center at Connecticut College in New London.
 (Joanne Toor Cummings was the second wife of Cummings; she died in 1995.)
 He made major contributions to the National Gallery of Art in Washington DC, to the Metropolitan Museum of Art, New York, and to the Art Institute of Chicago.
 In 1949 he established the Nathan Cummings Foundation, which received most of his estate (then estimated at $200 million) upon his death.
 The foundation funds initiatives to build a socially and economically just society.